aaronriekenberg/rust-parallel/README.md

   -c, --commands-from-args
           Run commands from arguments only.

-          In this mode the ::: separator is used to run the cartesian product of argument groups.
+          In this mode the ::: separator is used to delimit groups of arguments.

+          The cartesian product of arguments from all groups are run.

   -d, --discard-output <DISCARD_OUTPUT>
           Discard output for commands